-From the Effective Date of the permit until the Expiration Date, the permittee is authorized to discharge from Outfall 001 (The discharge from the secondary cell to the wetland).
-Such discharge shall be limited and monitored by the permittee as specified below and in Part I.D. (a maximum drawdown rate of six (6) inches per day from the 2.9-acre secondary cell is authorized).
-An effluent flow of 0.47 million gallons per day (MGD) was used for calculating load limits.
+From the Effective Date of the permit until the Expiration Date, the permittee is authorized to discharge from Outfall 001.
+Such discharge shall be limited and monitored by the permittee as specified below.
+Load limits were computed using a design flow of 0.1 mgd.